vincentminutella/kubernetes-install-aws-linux-ami/README.md

-# A Strangely Nautical Rooster - How to install K8s 1.29
+# How to install K8s 1.29

 ## Please note: